WaifuBeforeLaifu/Datapacks/README.md

 Gives players extra punishments on death.
 Mostly useful if keep inventory is on.

 ### [Fire Arrows](https://github.com/WaifuBeforeLaifu/Datapacks/tree/master/Fire%20Arrows)
-Creates fire on any block that a lit arrow lands.
-Will destroy the arrow in the proccess.
+Creates fire on any block that a lit arrow lands, destroying the arrow in the proccess.

 ### [Flashbangs](https://github.com/WaifuBeforeLaifu/Datapacks/tree/master/Flashbangs)
 Adds craftable flashbangs.